 In 1987, The Leuthold Group established a Registered Investment Adviser offshoot to direct investment portfolios using the firm’s institutional research models as the foundation for its equity selection and asset allocation process.
 A policy of disciplined, unemotional, and strategic investing, backed by solid and comprehensive research, has enabled The Leuthold Group to establish a strong track record and achieve impressive client loyalty.

-CIO Doug Ramsey's Second Quarter Commentary & Market Outlook
+CIO Doug Ramsey's Third Quarter Commentary & Market Outlook

 September 15, 2022